Bruqin

-Bruqin (إبروقين) is a Palestinian town located 13 kilometers west of Salfit in the Salfit Governorate of the northern West Bank and adjacent to the Israeli settlement of Bruchin.
-According to the Palestinian Central Bureau of Statistics, the town had a population of 3,236 in 2007.
-Bruqin used to be on a camel-trading route.
+Bruqin (إبروقين) is a Palestinian town 13 kilometers west of Salfit in the Salfit Governorate of the State of Palestine, in the northern West Bank, adjacent to the Israeli settlement of Brukhin, which was built over lands confiscated from the Palestinian town.
+According to the Palestinian Central Bureau of Statistics, Bruqin had a population of 4,047 in 2017.
+The town used to be on a camel-trading route.
 There is evidence of Roman rule in the city due to the presence of three ancient pools and a tomb.